-- 1. On the Select Installation Option page, select one of the following options: - Create and Configure a Database: Provides you with the option to create a database using a preconfigured database template designed for particular
+- 1. On the Select Installation Option page, select one of the following options: - Create and Configure a Single Instance Database: Provides you with the option to create a database using a preconfigured database template designed for particular system load demands, such as an online transaction processing (OLTP) database, or a decision support or data warehouse database.

-- system load demands, such as an online transaction processing (OLTP) database, or a decision support or data warehouse database. - Install database software only: Installs Oracle Database software; you must complete the database configuration after the installation completes using the installed utilities. - Upgrade an existing database: Upgrades an existing database. - Optional: If you are installing Oracle Database software, then Oracle recommends that you use a preconfigured database option, or select the Advanced option on the Select Configuration page, and configure a custom starter database. - If you have an existing Oracle installation, then write down the version numbers, patches, and other configuration information, and review upgrade procedures for your existing installation.
+- Set Up Software only: Installs Oracle Database software; you must complete the database configuration after the installation completes using the installed utilities. - 2.
+Optional: If you are installing Oracle Database software, then Oracle recommends that you use a preconfigured database option, or select the Advanced option on the Select Configuration page, and configure a custom starter database. - 3.
+If you have an existing Oracle installation, then write down the version numbers, patches, and other configuration information, and review upgrade procedures for your existing installation.

-- Oracle Database Upgrade Guide before proceeding with the installation, to decide how you want to proceed. - Selecting an Oracle Database Configuration Type for more information about the different preconfigured database options.
+Oracle Database Upgrade Guide before proceeding with the installation, to decide how you want to proceed.

-2.4.3 Selecting the Database Type for Oracle Grid Infrastructure Deployments
+3.3.3 Selecting the Database Type for Oracle Grid Infrastructure Deployments